Desk No. 02 · PDF summarizer

 QuillBot Premium ($8.33/mo annual) is the only tool that meaningfully combines both.
 Use it for articles and short texts.
 For PDFs specifically, it hits context limits on most real documents.

-Can AI summarize a 200-page PDF?
+Q.01Can AI summarize a 200-page PDF?

 Yes.
 Claude.ai Pro offers a 1-million-token context window, equivalent to roughly 2,500 pages of standard text.
 Gemini Advanced also handles up to 1M tokens.
 For most 200-page documents, either works well.
 NotebookLM is an alternative for research documents, automatically splitting sources and allowing multi-document synthesis.
 QuillBot's summarizer tops out around 10,000 words, so it is not suitable for long PDFs.

-Is it safe to upload a confidential PDF to an AI summarizer?
+Q.02Is it safe to upload a confidential PDF to an AI summarizer?

-No - for genuinely confidential or privileged documents, consumer tools such as QuillBot, ChatGPT, and NotebookLM are not appropriate.
+No. For genuinely confidential or privileged documents, consumer tools such as QuillBot, ChatGPT, and NotebookLM are not appropriate.
 Use enterprise-tenant tools instead: Adobe Acrobat AI within your organization's Acrobat license, Microsoft Copilot with Purview for M365 organizations, or Claude for Enterprise with a data-processing agreement.
 Always check a tool's terms of service for whether uploads are used for model training.

-What is the best free PDF summarizer?
+Q.03What is the best free PDF summarizer?

 NotebookLM is the best free PDF summarizer for most users.
 Upload up to 50 PDF sources per notebook, ask questions, generate audio overviews, and export summaries at no cost.
 For scanned PDFs, Adobe Acrobat AI (requires an Acrobat subscription) has significantly better OCR.
 Scribbr's free online summarizer handles standard PDFs up to around 600,000 characters with no login required.

-Does ChatGPT summarize PDFs well?
+Q.04Does ChatGPT summarize PDFs well?

 ChatGPT Plus handles PDF summarization competently via file upload.
 Its context window allows for long documents.
 The main weaknesses are that it does not separate key findings from methods (it produces flowing prose rather than structured outputs), and it tends to miss figure and table references in complex scientific documents.
 For structured academic extraction, Scholarcy or NotebookLM outperforms it.
 For flexible, conversational exploration of a document, ChatGPT is a strong choice.

-Can NotebookLM read scanned PDFs?
+Q.05Can NotebookLM read scanned PDFs?

 NotebookLM handles scanned PDFs with limited success.
 If the scan quality is high and the PDF has embedded text from a prior OCR pass, it works well.
 Poorly-scanned documents (low DPI, handwriting, tables rendered as images) are problematic.
 Adobe Acrobat AI has a significantly stronger OCR pipeline and is the better choice for scan-dependent PDFs.
 As a workaround, run the PDF through Adobe Acrobat's OCR first and upload the text-searchable version to NotebookLM.

-How accurate is Adobe Acrobat AI summary?
+Q.06How accurate is Adobe Acrobat AI summary?